Tang Heap Seng

-Ir.
 Tang Heap Seng (陈协成; born 2 October 1957) is a Malaysian.
 He is a veteran Malaysian Chinese Association (MCA) leader for the Air Putih constituency of Penang.
 Tang contested the Bayan Baru parliamentary seat in the 2013 general election representing Barisan Nasional but lost to the Parti Keadilan Rakyat (PKR) candidate, Sim Tze Tzin with a majority of a 19,307.
 In the 2018 general election, he contested the Penang state constituency of Air Putih but lost to Lim Guan Eng from Democratic Action Party (DAP) in a four-corner fight.

 Education

 Tang studied engineering in University Malaya, he graduated with honors in 1982.